VolvoGroup/dymoval/docs/source/getting_started_index/validation_session.rst

 Validate your model
 ===================

+It is now time to validate your model!

-Once you have both a cleaned-up dataset and the corresponding simulation results, you can evaluate your model through the :ref:`ValidationSession`.
+Once you have a :ref:`dataset <Dataset>` and some simulation results, then you can evaluate your model through the :ref:`ValidationSession`.

-You instantiate a ValidationSession object through a :ref:`Dataset` instance.
+A :ref:`ValidationSession <ValidationSession>` object is created from a :ref:`Dataset` instance.
+More precisely, the :ref:`Dataset` instance becomes an attribute of the created :ref:`ValidationSession <ValidationSession>` object and therefore you can access all the attributes and methods of the associated :ref:`Dataset object <Dataset>` directly from the created :ref:`ValidationSession <ValidationSession>` object.
-Once created, you can append as many simulation results as you want to the same :ref:`ValidationSession`. instance.

-For each appended simulation result, validation metrics are automatically computed against the stored dataset.
+Once a :ref:`ValidationSession <ValidationSession>` object is created, then you can append as many simulation results as you want to it and validation metrics are automatically computed against the stored dataset and stored in the attribute :py:attr:`~dymoval.validation.plot_residuals`.
 In this way you can automatically see how "good" is your model.
-Remember that the dataset also include the coverage region that certifies where it is safe to use your model.

-The currently implemented validation metrics in *dymoval* are
+The currently implemented validation metrics in dymoval are

 - R-square fit (%)
 - Residuals auto-correlation
 - Input-Residuals cross-correlation

-*Dymoval* also allows you to visually inspect the residuals through the :py:meth:`~dymoval.validation.plot_residuals` method.
+It is also possible to visually inspect the residuals through the :py:meth:`~dymoval.validation.plot_residuals` method.

+To know more about the selected validation metrics, feel free to google R-square and why alone it is not enough to validate a model.